Skip Breadcrumb Links

 Indigenous peoples have inhabited Canada since "time immemorial", which is a period of the very distant past that is not defined by strict historical dates.
 Indigenous peoples had their own social, political, cultural, and economic systems in place long before Europeans began arriving on the shores of North America.

 Colonization began in North America as European powers began sending settlers to establish relationships with (and eventually control over) the inhabitants of the land.
 The French and British settlements operated relatively independently from each other and because Indigenous Nations themselves were each so unique, there is no universal “first contact” story.
-However, the colonization of Turtle Island can still be defined as the process by which European powers assumed control of a territory that was not their own and enforced their own government, legal, and religious systems over Indigenous peoples and their land.
+However, the colonization of Indigenous territories can still be defined as the process by which European powers assumed control of a territory that was not their own and enforced their own government, legal, and religious systems over Indigenous peoples and their land.